HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Nurse Case Manager.md

 Welcome to the Nurse Case Manager Interview Preparation !
 This resource is designed to help you ace your Nurse Case Manager interviews with confidence.

+A Nurse Case Manager plays a vital role in the healthcare and medicine field, specifically in the nursing profession.
+As healthcare systems become more complex, the need for effective coordination and management of patient care has become increasingly important.
+A Nurse Case Manager acts as an advocate for patients, collaborating with interdisciplinary healthcare teams to ensure the delivery of high-quality and cost-effective care.
+They assess patients' needs, develop care plans, and monitor their progress, ensuring that patients receive appropriate treatments and interventions.
+Nurse Case Managers also provide education and support to patients and their families, promoting self-care and empowering patients to make informed healthcare decisions.

 ## 🚀 Overview

 Whether you're a seasoned Nurse Case Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Nurse Case Manager interviews to help you prepare and succeed.